smartcontractkit/smart-contract-examples/ccip/estimate-gas/offchain/README.md

 1. You have already run the [CCIP gas estimator using Hardhat](../hardhat/README.md) guide.
 You will need the deployed addresses of the Sender and Receiver contracts.

+1. Modify the `data.json` file and put the deployed addresses of the Sender and Receiver contracts.

 1. Install all the dependencies:

 ```bash